-We have current collaboration partnerships for the commercialization of tenapanor in certain foreign countries, and we currently expect to form additional collaboration partnerships, create joint ventures or enter into additional licensing arrangements with third parties in the United States and abroad that we believe will complement or augment our existing business.
+We have current collaboration partnerships for the commercialization of tenapanor in certain foreign countries, and we may form additional collaboration partnerships, create joint ventures or enter into additional licensing arrangements with third parties in the United States and abroad that we believe will complement or augment our existing business.
 In particular, we have formed collaboration partnerships with Kyowa Kirin Co., Ltd. ("KKC") for certain research programs and for commercialization of tenapanor for hyperphosphatemia in Japan; with Shanghai Fosun Pharmaceutical Industrial Development Co.
 Ltd. ("Fosun Pharma") for commercialization of tenapanor for hyperphosphatemia and IBS-C in China and related territories; and in Canada with Knight Therapeutics, Inc. ("Knight") for commercialization of tenapanor for IBS-C and hyperphosphatemia.
 We face significant competition in seeking appropriate collaboration partners, and the process to identify an appropriate partner and negotiate appropriate terms is time-consuming and complex.
 Any delays in identifying suitable additional collaboration partners and entering into agreements to develop our product candidates could also delay the commercialization of our product candidates, which may reduce their competitiveness even if they reach the market.
-Moreover, we may not be successful in our efforts to establish a collaboration partnership for tenapanor for IBS-C commercialization in the United States or for any future product candidates and programs on terms that are acceptable to us, or at all.
-With respect to tenapanor for IBS-C in the United States, this may be because third parties may not view tenapanor for the treatment of IBS-C as having sufficient potential to be successfully commercialized.
-Additionally, despite third party interest in the commercialization of tenapanor for IBS-C in the United States, we may decide that it is not in the best interests of the Company to enter into such a collaboration partnership.
-If we are unable to establish a collaboration partnership for the commercialization of IBS-C in the United States under acceptable terms, the commercialization of tenapanor for IBS-C could be materially and adversely impacted, which could have a material adverse effect on our business, results of operations, financial condition and prospects.
-Additionally, we may not be successful in our efforts to establish collaboration partnerships for our other product candidates because our product candidates and programs may be deemed to be at too early of a stage of development for collaborative effort, our research and development pipeline may be viewed as insufficient, and/or third parties may not view such other product candidates and programs as having sufficient potential for commercialization, including the likelihood of an adequate safety and efficacy profile.
 There is no guarantee that our current collaboration partnerships or any such arrangements we enter into in the future will be successful, or that any collaboration partner will commit sufficient resources to the development, regulatory approval, and commercialization effort for such products, or that such alliances will result in us achieving revenues that justify such transactions.

-Epidemic diseases, or the perception of their effects, could have a material adverse effect on our business, financial condition, results of operations or cash flows.
+The ongoing COVID-19 pandemic, or any other outbreak of epidemic diseases, or the perception of their effects, could have a material adverse effect on our business, financial condition, results of operations or cash flows.